SmartToolFactory/Android-DaggerHilt-DynamicFetureModule-Boilerplate/README.md

-# Boilerplate for creating project with MVVM, Dagger Hilt, Dynamic Feature Modules
+# Boilerplate for creating project with MVVM, Jetpack Compose, Dagger Hilt, Dynamic Feature Modules

 [![ktlint](https://img.shields.io/badge/code%20style-%E2%9D%A4-FF4081.svg)](https://ktlint.github.io/)
 [![Kotlin Version](https://img.shields.io/badge/kotlin-1.4.0-blue.svg)](https://kotlinlang.org)
 [![API](https://img.shields.io/badge/API-21%2B-brightgreen.svg?style=flat)](https://android-arsenal.com/api?level=21)

-This is a boilerplate code to use when creating a project not to repeat same process over again when starting a new project.
-Folders are created, dependies and libraries are set up to create a requirements when starting a new project.
+This is a boilerplate code to use not to repeat same process over again when starting a new project.
+Folders are created, dependencies and libraries are set up.

+Main branch has no DataSource, Repository or ViewModel classes.
+Checkout coroutines-flow or compose branch.
+Data module in these branches contain fake dao, local and remote data source, repository, mapper.

 * Gradle Kotlin DSL is used for setting up gradle files with ```buildSrc``` folder and extensions.
 * KtLint, Detekt, and Git Hooks is used for checking, and formatting code and validating code before commits.
-* Dagger Hilt, Dynamic Feature Modules with Navigation Components, ViewModel, Retrofit, Room, RxJava, Coroutines libraries adn dependencies are set up.
+* Dagger Hilt, Dynamic Feature Modules with Navigation Components, ViewModel, Retrofit, Room, Coroutines libraries adn dependencies are set up.
 * ```features``` and ```libraries``` folders are used to include android libraries and dynamic feature modules
 * In core module dagger hilt dependencies and ```@EntryPoint``` is created
 * test-utils module for shared folder for tes and androidTest folders, LiveDataObserver and FlowObserver.